 Back and spinal surgery takes a toll on your body, and when you’re recovering, you’ll experience tension and soreness in the surrounding muscles.
 While it’s essential to prioritize your health and rest, it’s understandable to wonder when you’re able to get back into your everyday activities.

 Driving is an essential part of many people’s lives.
 It’s hard to complete simple tasks like grocery shopping or picking up dry cleaning without driving.
-In a study published by Global Spine Journal, results from a study done on driving after spinal surgery suggested that patients who received a single-level lumbar fusion and who are not taking opioids may drive as early as two weeks following the spinal surgery.
+In a study published by Global Spine Journal, results from a study done on driving after spinal surgery suggested that patients who received a single-level lumbar spinal fusion and who are not taking opioids may drive as early as two weeks following the spinal surgery.
+The impact of spinal surgery on driving varies, with cervical spine and lumbar spine surgeries having different recovery timelines and considerations.

 Three Main Types of Back and Spine Surgery

 There are many non-surgical ways to treat back pain, but if you’ve tried different types of therapies that result in little to no pain relief, it might be time to discuss surgical options.
-There are three main types of back and spine surgeries and can effectively correct your spinal problems.
+There are three main types of back and spine surgeries, including cervical surgery and extensive surgeries, that can effectively correct your spinal problems.
+These procedures are typically performed by specialists in orthopedic surgery, ensuring that patients receive expert care tailored to their specific spinal conditions.

 Spinal Fusion